trizen/menutray/README.md

 usage: menutray [options]

 options:
     -g  : generate a simple menu
     -i  : generate a menu with icons
     -u  : update the configuration file
     -r  : regenerate the configuration file
-    -gtk3 : use Gtk3 instead of Gtk2

 other:
     -S <file>  : path to the schema.pl file